hitolaus/TV3Play.bundle/README.md

     $ cd ~/Library/Application Support/Plex Media Server/Plug-ins/
     $ unzip /tmp/tv3play.zip

 Now Plex should see the TV3 Play plugin.
+You may need to restart the Plex Media Server.

 # Credits